Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Pantheon of Exandria/Pantheon of Exandria.md

 ## Betrayer Gods

-The Betrayer Gods are the deities who strayed from the ideals of the Founding and embraced the destructive chaos of the Primordials or grew selfish of their own creations.
+The Betrayer Gods are the deities who strayed from the ideals of [[the Founding]] and embraced the destructive chaos of the Primordials or grew selfish of their own creations.
 The Betrayer Gods rarely work together, since they see each other as threats to their own plots and goals.
-This very weakness allowed the Prime Deities to defeat and banish them, ending the Calamity.
+This very weakness allowed the Prime Deities to defeat and banish them, ending [[the Calamity]].
 #Table
 Deity